MoneyLego/cosmos.network/content/articles/what-is-a-validators-commission.md

 ---
-title: What is a Validator's commission
+title: What is a Validator's commission?
-description: This is the description for the article about all the things we know
+description: In the process of staking, rewards are generated proportional to the amount of ATOMs staked.
+Of these rewards, a certain percentage goes to the validator to which the ATOMs are delegated.
+This percentage is called the Commission.
 alt: Article 10
 author:
   name: SAMUEL L. IPSUM